Integrated Award Environment (IAE)

 - $0.3 billion in loans

-- More than 500 million hits or page views per month within the IAE systems, including an average of almost 16 million daily searches in SAM alone.
+- More than 500 million hits or page views per month within the IAE systems, including an average of almost 15 million searches each day in SAM alone.

 - Nearly every federal government transaction above the micro-purchase threshold and every federal financial assistance is reported through the systems managed by IAE.

 The following bodies provide overall direction and guidance and coordinating support to facilitate the mission of the IAE including:

 An advisory and decision making body with responsibility for strategic planning and functional governance of the IAE portfolio of systems.

 The ACE responsibilities include strategic planning; providing a disciplined process and approach to decisions, priorities, and community needs for the IAE systems; resolving conflicts in priorities from other elements of the governance process; and identifying policy or other considerations for OMB decision or actions.
 The ACE also is responsible for approving algorithms and associated funding levels required of the line of business partners.